CESNET/Nemea/README.ifcspec.md

 Name of file (path to the file) must be specified.

 Mode is optional.
-There are two types of mode: `a` - append, `w` - write.
+There are two types of mode: `a` - append (default), `w` - write.
-Mode append is set as default, if no mode is specified.
-Mode append writes data at the end of specified file, mode write overwrites specified file.
+If the specified file exists, mode write overwrites it, mode append creates a new file with an integer suffix, e.g. `data.trapcap.0` (or `data.trapcap.1` if the former exists, and so on, it simply finds the first unused number).

 If parameter `time=` is set, the output interface will split captured data to individual files as often, as value of this parameter indicates.
 Output interface assumes the value of parameter `time=` is in minutes.
-If parameter `time=` is set, the output interface creates unique file name for each file according to current timestamp in formate: filename.YYYYmmddHHMM
+If parameter `time=` is set, the output interface creates unique file name for each file according to current timestamp in format: filename.YYYYmmddHHMM
 Parameter `time=` is optional and is not set by default.

 If parameter `size=` is set, the output interface will split captured data to individual files after size of current file exceeds given threshold.
 Output interface assumes the value of parameter `size=` is in MB.
 If parameter `size=` is set, numeric suffix as added to original file name for each file in ascending order starting with 0.
 Parameter `size=` is optional and is not set by default.

+If both `time=` and `size=` are specified, the data are split primarily by time, and only if a file of one time interval exceeds the size limit, it is further splitted.
+The index of size-splitted file is appended after the time, e.g. `data.trapcap.201604181000.0`.

 Example: